 Related party transactions or reorganizations that would affect related-party transactions are reported to and reviewed by the Audit Committee.
 All related party transactions are reported in the Company's Annual Audited Financial Statement and Annual Company Report.

 Dividend Policy

-The declaration and payment of dividends are subject to certain conditions under the Company's existing long-term loan agreements with various banks and other.
-Under said loan agreements, the Company may declare and pay dividends provided that:
+The declaration and payment of dividends are subject to certain conditions under the Company's existing long-term loan agreements with various banks.